kilfour/QuickMGenerate/README.md

 F.i. the Nullable extension only shows up on generators for structs.

-In the future the TState generic type of the Generator will be introduced in the MGen class methods.
+In future the TState generic type of the Generator will be introduced in the MGen class methods.

 This will allow for an extension of the State object that is threaded around through the generators.

 Something that 'll be really usefull for QuickDotNetCheck for one.

----